bansilpaghdal/Rangoli-Sales-Order-Management-App/README.md

-# rangoli
+# Rangoli Sales Order Management App

-A new Flutter project.
+A Flutter project to receive sales order from the customers for an authorized distributor of a sales agency.

 ## Getting Started